moshen/wasmagic/README.md

 npm install wasmagic
 ```

-Detect the mime of something:
+Detect the mime of something in Node, or Bun:
 ```javascript
 import { WASMagic } from "wasmagic";